0 Part Course |

 Model Design

-Financiers focus on sculpted debt serviceability whilst Sponsors focus on the valuation – the Sponsor IRR that the project generates.
-The course will embrace both perspectives.
+Financiers focus on sculpted debt serviceability, whilst Sponsors focus on the valuation – the Sponsor IRR that the project generates.
+Training embraces both perspectives.

 Modelling Best Practice

-There are 8 principles of modelling best practice.
-The different principles will be addressed progressively throughout the programme as opposed to a formal session, with illustrations of the problems if the principles are not respected.
+There are 8 principles of modelling best practice, and each is addressed progressively throughout training rather than in a formal session.
+Included are illustrations of the problems if the principles are not respected.

 • Circular references: